 - Turn off your cell phone.

 We're on a roll during classes, so no texts, calls, or emails.
-Keep those activites for our breaks.
+Keep those activities for our breaks.

 - Video cameras are not needed.

 But they are nice to turn on briefly to say hello when class starts or when we're on our breaks.
 Video adds a bit of camaraderie to the class.
 And no one can see your shorts or bunny slippers!